 Prior to sentencing, the defense continued to investigate the claim of the jail inmate that someone else had committed the crime.

-A defense investigator went to the other suspect’s apartment in Escondido and although the man was not there, the apartment building manager’s description of him and his car matched the descriptions of the robbery victims.
+A defense investigator went to the other suspect’s apartment in Escondido and although the man was not there, the apartment building manager’s description of him and his car matched the descriptions given by the robbery victims.

 The investigator tracked down a relative of the suspect, who said that the man by then had been arrested for another robbery.